Recruitment Privacy Notice

 - results of any tests or exercises you complete as part of the recruitment process

-Following the recruitment process, we may make you an offer of employment that is conditional on you providing us with additional information, including:
+Following the recruitment process, we may make you an offer of employment that is conditional on you providing us with additional information, which could include:

 - confirmation and evidence of your right to work;